solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 feasible approach.
 We also believe that there is still more rooms for more optimization to further cut down the above timing.

-Therefore, the following of the design is based on the above optimization.
+Therefore, the following design is based on the above optimization.
 The reward calculation will be performed at the first block of the epoch.
-Once, the full rewards are calculated, the rewards are partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.
+Once the full rewards are calculated, the rewards will be partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.